 Among all praises there are 3 main ones which we tend to believe will help a child’s self esteem when in fact they encourage its opposite:

-Let us always keep in mind that what our children need the most is knowledge that no matter what their parents can be trusted, that they are human, that they will make mistakes.
-They need to know they can count on them for truth, for real motivation, and more importantly the knowledge that no matter what happens at the end of the day, parents are more concerned with their children’s well being vs being concerned whether or not they are being praised for holding the “perfect parent” image.
+Let us always keep in mind, what our children need the most is knowledge that no matter what, their parents can be trusted.
+They also need to be taught, that just like them, their parents are human and will make mistakes.
+Children need to know they can count on their parents for truth, for real motivation and more importantly the knowledge that no matter what happens at the end of the day, parents are more concerned with their children’s well being vs being concerned whether or not they are being praised for holding the “perfect parent” image.